-shall be the equivalent to or higher than the level of algebra 2, unless the parent has submitted written, signed permission for the student to complete a lesser mathematics unit; for students entering the ninth grade in the 2021-2022 school year, one-half unit shall be a financial management course; and provided that a [financial literacy course or] department-approved work-based training or career and technical education course that meets state mathematics academic content and performance standards shall qualify as one of the four required mathematics units.
-The required financial management course shall meet mathematics academic content and performance checking and savings accounts, credit, interest and the costs of borrowing;
+- (1) four units in English, with major emphasis on grammar, nonfiction writing and literature; provided that department-approved work-based training or career and technical education courses that meet state English academic content performance standards shall qualify as one of the four required English units; - four units in mathematics, of which one (2) shall be the equivalent to or higher than the level of algebra 2, unless the parent has submitted written, signed permission for the student to complete a lesser mathematics unit; and provided that a [financial literacy] personal finance course or department-approved work-based training or career and technical education course that meets state mathematics academic content and performance standards shall qualify as one of the four required mathematics units; - three units in science, two of which shall (3) have a laboratory component; provided that department-approved work-based training or career and technical education courses that meet state science academic content and performance standards shall qualify as one of the three required science units; - (4) three and one-half units in social science, which shall include United States history and geography, world history and geography, government and .224446.3 economics and one-half unit of New Mexico history;

-- three units in science, two of which shall (3) have a laboratory component; provided that department-approved work-based training or career and technical education courses that meet state science academic content and performance standards shall qualify as one of the three required science units: - (4) three and one-half units in social science, which shall include United States history and geography, world history and geography, government and economics and one-half unit of New Mexico history; - (5) one unit in physical education, as determined by each school district, which may include a physical education program that meets state content and performance standards or participation in marching band, junior reserve officers' training corps or interscholastic sports sanctioned by the New Mexico activities association or any other co-curricular physical activity; - one unit in one of the following: a career cluster course, workplace readiness or a language other than English; and - (7) seven and one-half elective units that meet department content and performance standards.
-Career and technical education courses and student service learning shall .218444.3 be offered as [an elective.
+- (5) one unit in physical education, as determined by each school district, which may include a physical education program that meets state content and performance standards or participation in marching band, junior reserve officers' training corps or interscholastic sports sanctioned by the New Mexico activities association or any other co-curricular physical activity; - (6) one unit in one of the following: a career cluster course, workplace readiness or a language other than English; and - meet department content and performance standards.
+Career and technical education courses shall be offered as an elective.

 Student service learning shall be offered as an elective.

+[Financial literacy] Personal finance shall be offered as an elective.
-Financial literacy shall be offered as an elective.
-Pre-apprenticeship programs may be offered as electives.
-Media literacy may be offered as an elective] electives.
-Media literacy and pre-apprenticeship programs may be offered as electives.

-K. For students entering the eighth grade in the 2012-2013 school year, a course in health education is required prior to graduation.
+[Pre-apprenticeship programs may be offered as electives.]
+Media literacy and pre-apprenticeship programs may be offered as [an elective] electives.
+For students entering the ninth grade in the 2023-2024 school year, one-half unit shall be a personal finance course; the personal finance course may be used to satisfy one-half unit of an elective unit if the course is not being used to satisfy a mathematics unit. - [K.] J. For students entering the eighth grade [in the 2012-2013 school year], a course in health education is required prior to graduation.
 Health education may be required in either middle school or high school, as determined by the school district.
-Each school district shall submit to the department by the beginning of the 2011-2012 school year a health education implementation plan for the 2012-2013 and subsequent school years, including in which grade health education will be required and how the course aligns with department content and performance standards.
+[Each school district shall submit to the department by the beginning of the 2011-2012 school year a health education implementation plan for the 2012-2013 and subsequent school years, including in which grade health education will be required and how the course aligns with department content and performance standards.]
 Health education courses shall include: